-This message indicates that duplicates were found on the COLUMN_NAME field of the TABLE NAME table, and all duplicates other than the first instance were changed from ORIGINAL to ORIGINAL-dup1, ORIGINAL-dup2, and so on.
+This message indicates that duplicates were found on the COLUMN_NAME field of the TABLE_NAME table, and all duplicates other than the first instance were changed from ORIGINAL to ORIGINAL-dup1, ORIGINAL-dup2, and so on.

-- 3. Change the auto-modified value to your own value, either by using the Service Manager client or by directly updating data in the RDBMS. - 4.
+- 3. Change the auto-modified value to your own value, either by using the HP Service Manager client or by directly updating data in the RDBMS. - 4.
 Search for the next occurrence of -dup to fix the next duplicate item. - 5.
-Repeat steps 2 through 4 to change all the values that were updated by the upgrade utility.
+Continue to follow steps 2 through step 4 to change all the values that were updated by the upgrade utility.